Sansevieria Fernwood is an evergreen, relatively hardy, and perennial succulent snake plant that belongs to the family Asparagaceae.

 Light Conditions & Temperature

-The fernwood snake plant is a relatively hardy plant, especially in terms of tolerance to low light.
+The fernwood sansevieria is relatively hardy, especially in terms of tolerance to low light.

 It can easily adapt to low light, making it a great indoor plant as long as you don’t have an indoor pet that might eat its mildly toxic leaves.